miguelbettencourt/miguelbettencourt.github.io/README.md

 [Learn More](https://isr.tecnico.ulisboa.pt/)

 **Marine Robotics Summer School (MIT Portugal)**
-- Selected as 1 of 24 participants in the 2023 edition.
+- Selected as 1 of 24 💼 in the 2023 edition.
 - Explored robotics and automation challenges in oceanographic environments.

 **Enterprise Data Platform @ Millennium BCP**